zipper555/SDN-CP-Loadbalancer/README.md

 the controllers thus ensuring normal performance even during peak traffic.
-We implement a database to determine the load on the controllers and also a switch migration protocol to transfer the switch to another controller for load shifting.
+We implement a database to determine the load on the controllers and also a switch migration protocol to transfer the switch to another controller for load balancing.

 Code: